sveinho/docsify-test/home.md

-# Welcome to the Learning Portal
+# Welcome to the Support kit

 These educational materials are divided into three tailored learning tracks.
 Select the path that best matches your role and goals to get started.